andyblackham/xibo-manual/source/en/install_environment_centos6.md

 nano /etc/php.ini
 ```

+At this point
-At this point, your server is on your network,
++ your server is on your network
-the hostname, date & time are set,
++ the hostname, date & time are set
-you have a basic webserver installed with PHP and mySQL,
++ you have a basic webserver installed with PHP and mySQL
-you know a mySQL username and password,
++ you know a mySQL username and password
-the Xibo specific PHP modules are all installed,
++ the Xibo specific PHP modules are all installed
-php has been set to allow larger than normal uploads (necessary for large video files).
++ php has been set to allow larger than normal uploads (necessary for large video files)

 Now download and install xibo into the standard webroot
 ```